am610/Firecrown_wrapper_TD/README.md

 	 Launch the job : `submit_batch_jobs.sh test.yaml`

-         *** in NERSC Perlmutter, a starter kit is available in :
+         *** in NERSC Perlmutter, a starter kit is available with example inputs in :
 	 `$starter`